dogtagpki/pki/docs/installation/Installing_CA.md

 This page describes the process to install a CA subsystem with a self-signed CA signing certificate.

+Before beginning with the installation, please ensure that you have configured the directory server and added base entries.
+This step is described [here](http://www.dogtagpki.org/wiki/Installing_DS).

+Additionally, please verify that your FQDN is correctly reported by the following command:

+    python -c 'import socket; print(socket.getfqdn())'

+If it isn't, please add an entry at the beginning of the `/etc/hosts` file:

+    127.0.0.1 server.example.com
+    ::1 server.example.com

 CA Subsystem Installation
 -------------------------